manisahni/Procalcitonin-Day-01-Project/survival analysis from d01 labs.md

 ![plot of chunk chf aki RIFLE 2 all subsets](figure/chf aki RIFLE 2 all subsets.png)

+## CHF and RIFLE 3 AKI Models

-We are generating glm models on the outcome of RIFLE 3 Renal failure which includes a Creatinine rise of >3X and or RRT.
+*We are generating glm models on the outcome of RIFLE 3 Renal failure which includes a Creatinine rise of >3X and or RRT.*